-Because many of our students come to the OFS classroom having experienced failure in traditional schools, the objective of our curriculum is to help them overcome the fear and frustration they often feel toward school work.
+Because many of our students come to the OFS Legacy classroom having experienced challenges in traditional schools, the objective of our curriculum is to help them overcome the fear and frustration they often feel toward school work.
 In order to do this, we focus on three goals:

 - To help students master a broad base of practical skills and academic subject areas to prepare them for career-track employment and life as independent young adults.

 - To increase enrollment and retention in post secondary education and vocational training programs.